On the dual positive cones and the algebraicity of a compact K\"ahler manifold: Ricci-flat manifolds

-In this article, a compact hyper-K\"ahler manifold is a simply connected compact K\"ahler manifold $X$ such that $H^0(X,\gO_X^2)$ is generated by a nowhere degenerate holomorphic $2$-form.
+\ssec{Hyper-K\"ahler manifolds} In this article, a compact hyper-K\"ahler manifold is a simply connected compact K\"ahler manifold $X$ such that $H^0(X,\gO_X^2)$ is generated by a nowhere degenerate holomorphic $2$-form.
 The reader is referred to~\cite{HuybHK} for basic results about compact hyper-K\"ahler manifolds.

 Let $X$ be a compact hyper-K\"ahler manifold.
-Let $q_X$ be the Beauville--Bogomolov-Fujiki quadratic form on $H^2(X,\bR)$ and let
+Let $q_X$ be the Beauville--Bogomolov--Fujiki quadratic form on $H^2(X,\bR)$, and let

 be the isomorphism (of Hodge structures) sending $\ga \in H^2(X,\bR)$ to the Poincar\'e dual of $q_X(\ga , \cdot) \in H^2(X,\bR)^\vee$.
 For every cone $C \subset H^{1,1}(X,\bR)$, its dual with respect to $q_X$ is denoted by